 The Full-Time MBA at MBS is a general management MBA.
 In addition to the core courses, however, there are electives which enable you to deepen your knowledge in your specific areas of interest.

-No. Mannheim Business School does not offer online MBS programs.
+No. Mannheim Business School does not offer online MBA programs.

 In addition to the tuition itself the fee includes case studies, course materials plus full access to our IT infrastructure including our wireless LAN and Intranet plus other university services such as the library and its various databases, the gym, the cafeteria and student clubs.
 In addition, the tuition fee also covers German language courses in term 1.
 The fee does not include transportation, accommodation or living costs.